o19s/hello-ltr/README.md

 For more informal development:

-- Startup the Solr and ES Docker containers
+- Startup the Solr, OS, and ES Docker containers
 - Do your development
 - Run the command as needed:
 `python tests/run_most_nbs.py`